dionshihk/appcenter-auto-builder/README.md

 https://github.com/dionshihk/appcenter-auto-builder/blob/master/test/index.demo.ts

-More about `InitConfiguration` interface can be found from `type.d.ts`, with proper comments.
+More about `AppCenterBuilderConfiguration` interface can be found from `type.d.ts`, with proper comments.

 ## Good To Know